rbisewski/sighte/README.md

 # Requirements

-Specifically, the following packages are required:
+The browser itself was designed around a standard Debian Linux environment, wherein the following packages are required:

+* libgtk-3-0
-* gtk-3
+* libgtk-3-dev
 * glib-2
-* webkit2-gtk-4
+* libwebkit2gtk-4.0-dev

+For different distros of the Linux, the package names might vary.
+Feel free to contact me if your distro needs other packages and I will make note of it in future versions of this readme.

-Recommend examining the Makefile for more details if you are unable to get sighte to properly compile.
+As a final recourse, I recommend examining the Makefile for more details if you are unable to get sighte to properly compile.

 # Installation